himmAllRight/himmAllRight-source/content/post/new-lgud4379b.md

 <a href="../../img/posts/new-lgud4379b-monitor/pre-college-monitors.jpg"><img alt="Pre College monitors" src="../../img/posts/new-lgud4379b-monitor/pre-college-monitors.jpg" style="max-width: 100%;"/></a>
 <div class="caption">My monitor setup right before moving to college</div>

-Half way through high school, I purchased my first laptop (it was also the first computer I installed Linux on.
+Half way through high school, I purchased my first laptop (it also happens to be the first computer I installed Linux on.
 I had a special edition model, but it was very similar to [this one](https://www.cnet.com/products/hp-pavilion-dv6000/specs/)).
 The laptop was replacing an old standard E-machines desktop, so I kept the spare monitor to